 "Big Band" is a genre and style.
 The PsychoAcoustic Orchestra is not a big band.
 Also, it is not necessarily an orchestra, by definition - PsychoAcoustic Orchestra is the name of the group.
 It is a 13-piece, orchestratable ensemble with the potential for 11-voice vertical sonorities plus piano or keyboards, and percussion.
 It has the capability of many different timbral combinations of woodwinds and brass, also utilizing electric and electronic instruments, as well as, acoustic.
 We are not limited to a style.
 While it is a vehicle for my composition, it is just as importantly an environment in which the individual participants can express through improvisation.

 The PsychoAcoustic Orchestra is an eclectic musical ensemble - with strong roots in jazz - formed by composer Patrick Kelly in 1990.
 Pat has been writing original, eclectic music for over 30 years.
 The goal of the group is to blend aspects of jazz, rock, Latin, funk, European "serious" music, and avant garde "free" music and to communicate musical thoughts on a high artistic and technical level [Psycho- of the mind; Acoustic - of hearing].
 Comprised of 13 of the area's best musicians, The PsychoAcoustic Orchestra has performed at jazz festivals, in clubs, at schools and theaters.
-The PAO has released 2 highly acclaimed CDs, SUPREME THING (1994) and REACTIVATION (1996).
+The PAO has released 3 highly acclaimed CDs, SUPREME THING (1994), REACTIVATION (1996) and FUN WITH NOTES (2016).

 Trumpets - Hank Mautner, Jeff Folkens, Kim Pensyl

 Trombones - Clarence Pawn, Scott Forney, Gary Langhorst

 Saxophones - Rick VanMatre, Steve Hoskins, Garin Webb, Bill Burns